Best Chinua Achebe books

 A. Brief biography of Chinua Achebe

 Chinua Achebe, born Albert Chinụalụmọgụ Achebe on November 16, 1930, in Ogidi, a large village in Eastern Nigeria, emerged as a seminal figure in modern African literature.
 His father, Isaiah Okafor Achebe, was a teacher and evangelist.
 At the same time, his mother, Janet Anaenechi Iloegbunam, was a leader among church women and a vegetable farmer.
-Both Igbo traditional culture and postcolonial Christianity had a significant role in shaping Achebe’s unique literary voice during his upbringing.
-His writing effortlessly combined African traditions with modern themes, creating a captivating blend.

-Achebe started his education at St Philips’ Central School in Ogidi, where he was known for his intelligence and reading abilities.
-He later got to go to the well-known Government College Umuahia for his secondary education.
+Achebe started his education at St Philip’s Central School in Ogidi, where he was known for his intelligence and reading abilities.
+He later got to go to the well-known Government College, Umuahia, for his secondary education.

 This period was crucial in shaping his life, allowing him to understand the cultural and religious aspects of his surroundings deeply.